MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

     ???     '[root with /ʃ/]' (?)
     *???    '[example root that is disallowed]' (?)

 For all prefixes containing /s/, /s/ assimilates to /ʃ/ when attaching to stems that contain any post-alveolar consonants, regardless of the number of intervening segments.
 Prefixes containing the post-alveolars /ʃ/, /tʃ/, or /dʒ/ do not assimilate to become alveolar in the same way.
-This is possibly most commonly observed with the third person singular absolutive prefix, which has the underlying form /s(V)/, where (V) is the same vowel as in the following syllable if the following syllable begins with a consonant.
+This is possibly most commonly observed with the third person singular absolutive prefix, which has the underlying form /(e)s/.

     ??-???    '[root with no sibilants]'
     ??-???    '[root with /s/]'